 The application layer consists of the core components of R/3.
-The bulk of R/3 business logic processing takes place in the application server layer.
+Most R/3 business logic processing takes place in the application server layer.
 This is where the dispatcher controls the job procedures.

 The Database Layer

 stores and recovers all data.
-Database Layer handles both the application elements of the R/3 Framework and the working data of the enterprise.
+The database Layer handles both the application elements of the R/3 Framework and the operational data of the enterprise.
 Applications are downloaded from the database as needed, loaded into the application layer, and run from there.